 Best of all, the nf-core community is always on hand to help.

-In this tutorial we discuss the best-practice guidelines developed by the nf-core community, why they're important and give insight into the best tips and tricks for budding Nextflow pipeline developers. ✨
+In this tutorial, we discuss the best-practice guidelines developed by the nf-core community, why they’re important and give insight into the best tips and tricks for budding Nextflow pipeline users. ✨

 nf-core is a community-led project to develop a set of best-practice pipelines built using Nextflow.
 Pipelines are governed by a set of guidelines, enforced by community code reviews and automatic linting (code testing).
 A suite of helper tools aim to help people run and develop pipelines.